paveg/LeetCode/README.md

 # LeetCode

-This repository is recorded study of [LeetCode](https://leetcode.com/) .
+This repository is a recorded study of [LeetCode](https://leetcode.com/).